- How to Do a Keyword Search

 Q. Why can't I see the button I need to start a new animal protocol?

 A. All study team members must complete the Animal User Orientation in order for their names to appear in the selection menu.
-(Allow 24 hours after course completion for names to appear for selection.)
+(Allow up to 48 hours after course completion for names to appear for selection.)

 Q. Where do I add species information or find the species information that I already entered?